hyginn/qqid/README.md

 # 6 Notes

 ###### To Do
- - Package documentation shows that `\preformatted{ }` does not respect leading whitespace and line breaks in `xlt2qq()` doc header when converted to pdf.
-Need to follow up.
- - We could cache the first element of every run of an instance of `rngQQID()` in a session and warn about lack of sane initialization if we see repeats.
- - More formats for `qq2 ... : should be able to get a max-integer for set.seed().
-Perhaps add a session startup closure that caches 1023 .Machine$integer.max
+  - More formats for `qq2 ... : e.g. should be able to get a max-integer for set.seed().
- - Turn the README into a vignette?
- - BiocCheck: avoid `1:...` but consistently use `seq_len()`, `seq_along()` ...
- - Consistently write function names in documentation with code and parentheses

 &nbsp;